'Racist' cartoon slammed

 Maori Party MP Te Ururoa Flavell said the cartoon was racist.
 "It's way out of line and it's racist."

 He called on Devoy to take action on the cartoon, and if the law meant the cartoon did not meet the threshold of racism under the law, then the law should change.

 National MP Tau Henare asked what Maori had done to deserve that kind of joking at their expense.

-''All my mokopuna (grandchildren) see are big Maori with a smoke hanging out their mouth.
-That's not what their parents are, that's not what their grandparents hopefully are,'' Henare said.
+"All my mokopuna [grandchildren] see are big Maori with a smoke hanging out their mouth.
+That's not what their parents are, that's not what their grandparents hopefully are," he said.

-''It's just gotta stop and people in positions of power like a cartoonist for a newspaper should know better.''
+"It's just got to stop, and people in positions of power like a cartoonist for a newspaper should know better."

-NZ First leader Winston Peters said it wasn't clear whether or not the cartoon was actually depicting Maori or Pacific people.
+NZ First leader Winston Peters said it was not clear whether the cartoon was depicting Maori or Pacific people.

-''It's a bit confusing because I don't recall seeing many island women or Maori women with a ribbon in their hair the way the cartoon image is, so a bit difficult to work it out.''
+"It's a bit confusing because I don't recall seeing many Island women or Maori women with a ribbon in their hair the way the cartoon image is, so it's a bit difficult to work it out."

-Asked if it was racist, Peters said it couldn't be if the people depicted were not Maori or Pacific.
+Asked if it was racist, Peters said it could not be if the people depicted were not Maori or Pacific Islanders.